Skip to Content

 Home > Patients & Visitors > Health Library > Cystoscopy

-Cystoscopy is a test that allows your doctor to look at the inside
+Cystoscopy (say "sis-TAW-skuh-pee") is a test that allows your doctor to look at the inside

-urethra using a thin, lighted instrument called a
+bladder and urethra.
+It's done using a thin, lighted tube called a

-into your urethra and slowly advanced into the
+The doctor inserts this tube into your urethra and on into the

-areas of your bladder and urethra that usually do not show up well on X-rays.
+bladder.
+Your doctor can see areas of your bladder and urethra that usually don't show up well on X-rays.

-your doctor to remove samples of tissue (biopsy) or
+Your doctor can also insert tiny surgical tools through the tube to take samples of tissue (biopsy) or

 samples of urine.